m-jalabert/PARTIES-VoF-IBM/README.md

 # Structure of the documentation
 readme.md - main file with links to the main chapters

-folder with different .md documents and figures folder with related papers and other (preferably published) documents/manuscripts other files (presentations, schematis ...)
+folder with different .md documents and figures <br>
+folder with related papers and other (preferably published) documents/manuscripts <br>
+other files (presentations, schematis ...)